leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 This stack is not suitable for everything that can be tested.
 For instance, my plugin displays a module's documentation in a modal window in the wp-admin, but I'm not testing that this modal window is indeed opened after the user clicks on the corresponding link.

-If I ever decided to test this or other similar concerns, then I'd consider introducing [CodeCeption](https://codeception.com/), which is better for executing and evaluating user interactions ([this guide on testing WooCommerce](https://deliciousbrains.com/automated-testing-woocommerce/) provides some good examples), and I'd also check out if [Pest](https://pestphp.com/) offers advantages over PHPUnit (as suggested in [this article on WordPress integration tests with Pest](https://madebydenis.com/wordpress-integration-tests-with-pest-php/)).
+If I ever decided to test this (or other similar concerns), then I'd consider introducing [CodeCeption](https://codeception.com/), which is better for executing and evaluating user interactions ([this guide on testing WooCommerce](https://deliciousbrains.com/automated-testing-woocommerce/) provides some good examples), and I'd also check out if [Pest](https://pestphp.com/) offers advantages over PHPUnit (as suggested in [WordPress integration tests with Pest](https://madebydenis.com/wordpress-integration-tests-with-pest-php/)).

 ### WP-CLI, the WordPress import & export tool and Composer

-Using WP-CLI is pretty much mandatory, as it provides several desired objectives:
+Using WP-CLI is pretty much mandatory, as it satisfies several desired objectives, including:

 - The automation of seeding data into the WordPress site
 - Using a fixed set of data, always the same one for all environments